 Together with nonprofit partners and city leaders, we have created more than 1,250 award-winning Lift Zones in community centers nationwide to provide students and families with free, high-capacity WiFi.
 Lift Zones offer not only free Internet connectivity, but also access to hundreds of hours of free educational and digital skills content to help families and site coordinators navigate online learning.

 We know that Digital Navigators – trusted voices for those who don’t know where to sign up for Internet service, get a device, or connect to skills training and other resources – are critical to closing the digital divide and reducing socioeconomic inequalities.
 That’s why we are investing directly in community-based initiatives and programs to launch, support, and scale Digital Navigator and broadband adoption efforts across the country.

 Team UP is our national employee volunteer program, offering Comcast teams across the country opportunities to give back to their local communities 365-days a year.

-We know that equitable access to skills and development opportunities is essential to building and supporting the future workforce, yet it remains a barrier to millions.
+We know that equitable access to skills and development opportunities are essential to building and supporting the future workforce, yet they remain barriers to millions.
 From creating equitable pathways to technology roles, to supporting young journalists, to opening doors for new voices and stories to be shared, we can help foster the next generation of innovators, creators, and storytellers.